-Nick Danielson (Pedro Giraudo Tango Quartet)
+Nick Danielson (Pedro Giraudo Tango Quartet),

-Violinist Nick Danielson enjoys a versatile career as a classical and Tango musician.
-He is the assistant concertmaster of the New York City Ballet Orchestra and was a longtime member of the Orpheus Chamber Orchestra.
-He can be heard on many of Orpheus recordings, including Stravinsky’s “Concertino” on the Grammy winning CD, “Shadow Dances”.
+Nick has served as Assistant Concertmaster of the New York City Ballet Orchestra since 1992, where he performs frequently as a solo violinist.
+He was a longtime member of the Orpheus Chamber Orchestra and can be heard on many of their recordings, including Stravinsky’s Concertino on the GRAMMY-winning CD, Shadow Dances.